pynbody/pynbody/docs/tutorials/data_access.rst

 The following example shows how to load a file, determine various attributes, access some data and make use of unit information.

-.. note:: Unlike other `pynbody` tutorials, here we will discuss an interactive session rather than a script.
+.. note:: This tutorial discusses an interactive session rather than a script.
 This is only cosmetically different; the commands discussed here can of course all be used in a script too.
 We will use the `ipython` interpreter which offers a